 Origins of Mamluk Weaponry

-The Mamluk military elite emerged from a unique system of slave soldiers imported primarily from the Eurasian steppes, the Caucasus, and other regions.
+The Mamluk military elite emerged from a unique system of slave soldiers imported primarily from the Eurasian steppes, the Caucasus, and Central Asia.
 These recruits were purchased as youths, converted to Islam, and subjected to an extraordinarily rigorous training regimen that began with horsemanship and archery before progressing to swordsmanship and close-quarters combat.
 Their weaponry initially reflected the traditions of their homelands—steppe nomads favored light composite bows and curved blades—but evolved rapidly as the Mamluks integrated influences from Byzantine, Persian, and Turkic traditions they encountered in the Middle East.

 Evolution of Swordsmanship